 - Before you serve your tart, sprinkle it with pistachios and dust with powdered sugar, and enjoy!!

-Freeze your crust.
-While you’re mixing up your filling, place your graham cracker crust in the freezer for about 10 minutes.
-This helps the butter in the crust to solidify and firms it up to be the perfect vessel for this cannoli tart!
+Easy!
+While you're mixing up your filling, just place your graham cracker crust in the freezer for about 10 minutes.
+This helps the butter in the crust to solidify and firms it up to be the perfect vessel for this cannoli pie!
+Then, once your pie is in the fridge chilling, the crust will solidify even further and it'll soon be ready to serve and delicious!

 Equipment you may need

-- 4 oz finely chopped dark chocolate – semisweet or bittersweet
+- 4 oz (113 g) finely chopped dark chocolate - semisweet or bittersweet

 - Chopped roasted pistachios and powdered sugar - for topping

-- Strain ricotta by wrapping in paper towels in a bowl for 30-40 minutes, changing paper towels every ten minutes.
+- Strain ricotta by wrapping in paper towels in a bowl for 30-40 minutes, changing paper towels every ten minutes.15 oz whole milk ricotta

-- Combine crumbs, cinnamon cocoa powder, and sugar in a bowl.
-Add melted butter and mix well until everything is well saturated with butter and holds together when pressed.
+- Combine graham cracker crumbs, cinnamon, cocoa powder, and sugar in a bowl.
+Add melted butter and mix well until everything is well saturated with butter and holds together when pressed.1 ½ cup graham cracker crumbs, ½ teaspoon ground cinnamon, 1 tablespoon cocoa powder, ¼ cup granulated sugar, 8 tablespoon salted butter

 - Press crumb mixture into bottom and sides of tart pan, being sure to press into the grooves.
 Place pan in freezer to chill crust while you make filling.

 - In a large bowl, beat softened cream cheese until smooth.
 Add ricotta and mix until smooth and creamy.
-Mix in powdered sugar.
+Mix in powdered sugar.15 oz whole milk ricotta, 1 cup sifted powdered sugar, 4 oz full-fat cream cheese

-- Gently fold in chocolate and orange zest until well combined.
+- Gently fold in chocolate and orange zest until well combined.4 oz finely chopped dark chocolate, 2 teaspoon orange zest

 - Spread filling into chilled crust and smooth top.